Waist Beads African Beauty

 Clay Waist Beads.

-Another good type of clay to use is clay from termite hills as the glue from the saliva of termites makes the clay quite strong and helps with the binding of the clay to form beads.
+Another good type of clay to use is clay from termite hills as the glue from the saliva of termites makes the clay quite strong and helps bind the clay to form beads.
 Clay is work by hand, shaped and fashioned into the desired shape freehand by pinching coiling and rolling the clay into small waist beads.
 After drying, the beads are placed outside around a pile of wood and carefully baked outside around the fire for many hours; this is a kiln in its most natural state.

 Clay is made by mixing dry clay with water in clay mixer.
 Clay straight from the ground in Africa is not like the clay you buy from a ceramic clay store or hobby supplier.
 It contains unwanted materials such as rocks and twigs and needs to be processed to remove before working into clay beads.
 A screening removes stones, roots, and other larger particles.
-Before firing, the beads are decorated by impressing or carving of the bead, sometimes the design is religious or sometimes just decorative.
+Before firing, the beads are decorated by impressing or carving of the bead; sometimes the design is religious or sometimes just decorative.

 Waist Beads are Intimate Private Jewelry.